contact

 Being a Holocaust Survivor Gave Her This Superpower

 Yesterday, I had lunch with my friend Yoka, an 82-year-old Holocaust survivor who is an active member of The Human Library, a published author, educator and fellow multi-passionate soul.
-Yoka is interesting for 1,000 different reasons, but it was when I started talking about my course in development, SLAY Imposter Syndrome, that my mind was truly blown. 🤯🤯🤯
+Yoka is interesting for 1,000 different reasons, but it was when I started talking about my personal battle with imposter syndrome that my mind was truly blown. 🤯🤯🤯

 “What’s imposter syndrome?” she asked with her trademark smirk, and I really thought she was just messing with me.